 If you DO consider picking an agency that uses different solutions than your company, make sure that there are third-party integrations or built-in adapters to connect your data.
 Nobody wants to experience a data lock-in in 2020.

 If you need a company that knows how to scale B2B SaaS growth, picking an agency that specializes in consumer goods and retail probably isn’t the best fit.
 Everything from segmentation methods, channel strategies, and digital marketing will depend on who the consumer is and what you’re selling.
 The agency of your choice may have 18 awards from around the globe, but if they’re primarily marketing B2C goods, it’s probably not the best marketing firm for you.

 By listening to how a marketing agency talks about themselves, and what others say about them, you can learn a lot.
 You can also measure how trustworthy or effective a marketing firm serves its clients by looking at a company’s portfolio and experience - what do their typical clients look like, and do you match their attributes?
 Check out each marketing agency’s testimonials, reviews, and overall trustworthiness when it comes to delivering what they promise.

 Feel good about your decision.

-While evaluating your own marketing objectives and using the metrics above to identify what SaaS marketing agencies you should be looking at, you might also consider location of the firm (if you’ll meet in-person or remotely), the agency’s size and age, and matching company philosophies or values.
+While evaluating your own marketing objectives and using the metrics above to identify what SaaS marketing agencies you should be looking at, you might also consider the location of the firm (if you’ll meet in-person or remotely), the agency’s size and age, and matching company philosophies or values.
 Above all, you should not just get along with your team, but also enjoy it.

-And if you decide that it’s not the right time to scale your marketing efforts after all, any research you do will still come in handy.
+And if you decide that it’s not the right time to scale your marketing efforts, after all, any research you do will still come in handy.
 There is no “right time” to take a big step like this, so it’s ok to anticipate the future.
 Just trust in your decision-making skills, and the skills of the marketing agency you pick, to steer you toward growth and success.